keptn/lifecycle-toolkit/docs/content/en/contribute/general/git/pr-create/_index.md

         this PR does not completely satisfy the issue, e some other phrasing for the link to the issue.
   * Describe what this PR does,
-    including related work that will be in other PRs
+    including related work that will be in other PRs.
   * If you changed something that is visible to the user, add a screenshot.
-  * Describe tests that are included or were run to test this PR
+  * Describe tests that are included or were run to test this PR.
   * Anything else that will help reviewers understand the scope and purpose of this PR.